 - To keep the bomb from blowing up every time you type in a wrong input, you'll want to learn how to set breakpoints. - For online documentation, type "help" at the gdb command prompt, or type "man gdb", or "info gdb" at a Unix prompt.
-Some people also like to run gdb under gdb-mode in emacs, or to use DDD, which is a GUI interface on top of gdb.
+Some people also like to run gdb under gdb-mode in emacs. - objdump -t

-• objdump -t